CMS27/CMS27.github.io/index.md

 I received my PhD from [SciencesPo, Paris](http://econ.sciences-po.fr/faculty-permanent-faculty) under the supervision of [Thomas Chaney](https://sites.google.com/site/thomaschaney/) in June 2021.

+I am on the job market and will be available for interview at the European Job Market from 15-18 December 2021, and at the AEA meetings starting January 3 2022.
+You can find my job market paper [here](/research/JMP_CMS_15Nov2021.pdf)

 ### Research

 My research is in Microeconomics; I am particularly interested in firm dynamics, international trade and search frictions.